 *I should mention here that yoga was originally only practiced by men.
 The form of yoga that was practiced at its conception is completely different from the part-fitness, part-spiritual form of yoga that is primarily practiced at yoga studios today.
 Don’t worry – not all forms of yoga are spiritual.
 The degree to which a yoga class is spiritual mostly depends on your yoga instructor.

 Is yoga for men different than yoga for women?

-This is important because if you want to get the most effective workout you can, while keeping yourself safe and lowering your risk of injury, it’s important to recognize and apply the differences that exist between a male and a female human body.
+If you want to get the most effective workout you can, while keeping yourself safe and lowering your risk of injury, it’s important to recognize and apply the differences that exist between a male and a female human body.

 - Men are typically less flexible than women.

-- Men have a higher center of gravity; they tend to utilize their arms, chest and shoulders more often than their legs, whereas women will use their core and lower-body.
+- Men have a higher center of gravity.
+They tend to utilize their arms, chest and shoulders more often than their legs, whereas women will use their core and lower-body.

 How should you modify the postures?